UWCCDL/QEEG/README.md

 is the number of channels.
 Each file will plot the spectrogram (between 0 and 40 Hz) with different colors indicating the different frequency bands, and a _quality bar_, indicating the quality of the recording over time with dark marks indicating blinks.
-A red-filled diamond indicates the channel’s IAF, and an unfilled blue diamond indicates the subject`s WholeHeadIAF.
+A red-filled diamond indicates the channel√ïs IAF, and an unfilled blue diamond indicates the subject`s WholeHeadIAF.

 2. If coherence.plots = TRUE: _N_ * (_N_ - 1) / 2
 `<subject>_<session>_<coherence>_<channel1>_<channel2>.pdf` files,